 As well as the option of a hybrid model, Porsche is also considering an all-electric version of the 911 in the same vein as the Audi R8 e-tron

-The raised rear is likely a design feature rather than a technical requirement to fit a hybrid powertrain.
+The raised rear is likely to be a design feature rather than a technical requirement to fit a hybrid powertrain.
 Although the 992-generation 911 will be the first to be offered with hybrid technology, Autocar understands that this change will have no noticeable impact on the car's exterior design.

 Engines and power outputs